coq/coq/CODE_OF_CONDUCT.md

   holds a viewpoint doesn't mean that they're wrong.
 Don't forget that it is human to err and blaming each other doesn't get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.
-- **Coq online forums are only to discuss Coq-related subjects.**
-  Unrelated political discussions or long digressions are unwelcome, even for illustration or comparison purposes.
 - **It is human to make errors, and please try not to take things personally.**
   Please do not answer aggressively to problematic behavior and simply signal the issue.
 If actions have been taken with you (e.g. bans or simple